PhD, Ecole Polytechnique, France

-Emmanuelle Vaast is an Associate Professor and area coordinator of Information Systems at the Desautels Faculty of Management of McGill University.
-She teaches the core Information Systems course as well as Managing Information Technology (BCom and PMBA) and research methods (PhD.
+Emmanuelle Vaast is Professor of Information Systems and Associate Dean of Research at the Desautels Faculty of Management of McGill University.
+She teaches the core Information Systems course as well as Managing Information Technology (BCom), Technology and Innovation for Sustainability (BCom) and research methods (PhD.
 Program).

 Her research examines how social practices emerge and change with the implementation and use of new technologies and how these new practices are associated with organizational and change dynamics.
 She has in particular investigated the learning and knowledge dynamics taking place at different levels (communities and networks of practice, for instance) and the boundary spanning involved in these dynamics when new Information Systems get implemented and used.

 Professor Vaast has been fascinated by the new practices and social and societal changes associated with social media such as blogs and microblogs.
-Some of the themes she has especially been interested in deal with the emergence of new organizational forms and with new dynamics associated with organizational and occupational identification, cognition, as well as institutional dynamics and mindfulness.
+Some of the themes she has especially been interested in deal with the emergence of new organizational forms and with new dynamics associated with organizational and occupational identification, as well as the future of work.